idan10000/google-workshop/README.md

-# FinDog
+# Findog

 Your dog is missing?
-FinDog is here to help!
+Findog is here to help!
 We use machine learning tools to match your dog's missing ad with someone that found your dog.

 ## Features